vejvarm/conways_with_kivy/README.md

 </p>

 <p>
-  If you want a smaller or bigger grid of cells, you can manually change the SIZE variable in the main.py file.
-For higher SIZE numbers the app is very memory consuming.
+  If you want a smaller or bigger grid of cells, you can manually change the FIELD instance variables rows and cols of named tuple field in the main.py file.
+For higher (rows, cols) numbers the app is very memory consuming.
 I wouldn't recommend sizes over 100x100.
 </p>

 <p>
   Initial GUI design inspired by Amanda Hogan's <a href="https://www.youtube.com/watch?v=5on8Ybe41tE">A Basic Conways implementation in Kivy</a>.

+  I also recommend this great <a href="https://youtu.be/B79miUFD_ss">Kivy Tutorial</a> by Derek Banas for anyone who is new to Kivy and would like to start learning it.
 </p>